Tips to Tune-Up Your Horse in Spring

 Your horse may have gained a few pounds over the winter, so it’s time to reassess saddle fit!
 One of the key elements of rider-horse harmony is the proper fit of the saddle.
 A poorly fitting saddle can lead to discomfort, pain, and even injury for the horse, ultimately impacting their ability to perform at their best.

 To ensure optimal saddle fit, it’s essential to regularly assess both the saddle and the horse’s back.
 Look for signs of discomfort such as rubbing, pinching, or uneven sweat patterns under the saddle pad.
-Additionally, observe your horse’s behavior while saddling up, paying attention to any signs of discomfort such as pinned ears, swishing tail, or resistance to being mounted.
+Additionally, observe your horse’s behavior while saddling up, paying attention to pinned ears, swishing tail, or resistance to being mounted.

-Collaborating with a knowledgeable saddle fitter or equine professional can help ensure that your saddle fits your horse correctly.
-A professional fitting involves evaluating the saddle’s tree width, panel shape, and overall balance to ensure it distributes weight evenly and does not cause pressure points or restriction of movement.
+Collaborating with a knowledgeable saddle fitter or equine professional can help ensure your saddle fits your horse correctly.
+A professional fitting involves evaluating the saddle’s tree width, panel shape, and overall balance to ensure it distributes weight evenly and does not cause pressure points or restrict movement.

 In addition to saddle fit, it’s important to consider the type of saddle pad used.
 A well-chosen saddle pad can provide additional cushioning and support, further enhancing your horse’s comfort.
 Opt for pads made from breathable, moisture-wicking materials that provide sufficient padding without adding excess bulk or heat.